 Meaning: Right now, it has become annoying.

-This usage has become increasingly popular across TikTok captions and Twitter posts, which is why searches like “atp meaning tiktok” and “atp meaning slang twitter” have surged in recent years.
+This usage has become very popular across TikTok captions and Twitter posts, which is why searches like “atp meaning tiktok” and “atp meaning slang twitter” are common.

 Online communication rewards speed.